-There’s little resembling the Chumley’s of old, save the name, door and framed book jackets of writers who apparently found their muse in a glass here.
-This famed watering hole, which had to shutter temporarily a decade ago after a chimney collapse, has risen from the proverbial ashes as a serious contender.
-Leather banquettes, French-oak tables and patterned wallpaper are long on looks, but rest assured, as it’s all about the (really good) food here.
-Dishes sound familiar-steak tartare and lobster rolls-but there's nothing ho-hum about this menu, which bears a French twist (bouillabaisse, we see you).
-Savory apple tart is a well-executed and creative starter, but it's the dry-aged burger topped with bone marrow that remains a much-ordered treasure.
+There’s little resembling the Chumley’s of old, save the name, door, and framed book jackets of writers who apparently found their muse in a glass here.
+This famed watering hole is now a serious dining contender.
+Leather banquettes, French-oak tables, and patterned wallpaper are long on looks, but rest assured, as it’s all about the (really good) food.
+Dishes sound familiar—steak tartare and lobster rolls—but there’s nothing ho-hum here.
+The menu leans gloriously gastropub with selections like duck confit with waffles or chili and roast chicken for two.
+Savory apple tart is a well-executed and creative starter, but it's the dry-aged burger topped with bone marrow and sided by aromatic beef fat fries that remains a much-ordered treasure.

 - De inspecteurs van de MICHELIN Gids